CDCgov/data-exchange-upload/README.md

 # CDC Data Exchange (DEX) Upload

 This repository manages the CDC Data Exchange (DEX) Upload API service functionalities.
-It is the entrypoint of files into DEX.

-## Services
+## Upload Services

-**upload-service**: An implementation of the Tus service as a library in a Golang application.
-This service is responsible for facilitating file uploads over HTTP.
-It also includes a suite of upload lifecycle hooks for establishing observability into the upload process.
+**Resumable Uploads**: Implementation of the Tus service as a library in a Golang application, facilitating high volume file uploads over secure HTTP.

+**Authentication**: OAuth provider approval enforcement to ensure security.

+**Metadata Verification**: Enforcement of upload submission metadata standards.

+**File Delivery**: Routing of uploaded files to configured target destinations.

+**File Observability**: Upload lifecycle event tracking and endpoints for health check, information, and application version.

+**Replay Uploads**: Tool that delivers files to target destinations that uploaded successfully, but were unsuccessful in delivery.

 ## Repository Contents